Executive summary

 The window is open now, and it is closing

 Human intelligence is bounded by the neurons in a skull.
 The systems built out of the sand that thinks carry no such bound.
-Reasonable people disagree about how fast and by how much; almost no one disagrees about the direction.
+Reasonable people may disagree about how fast and by how much, but almost no one disagrees about the direction.
 For now the asymmetry is still manageable, because we sit close enough to our machines to audit them, to notice when an answer is confidently wrong, and to share enough language to collaborate on purpose rather than by accident.

 What cannot be measured cannot be governed